 Where to buy it:

-Fedco Seeds sells rootstock but they may be sold out for 2021.
+Fedco Seeds sells rootstock but they may be sold out of apple rootstock for 2022.

 Cummins Nursery has a good selection.